kuldeepsinhraj/CME_502_Final_Project/CME502_Project_Gauer/README.md

 Running the Script

-    Ensure your DSC data file is in a compatible format (e.g., CSV).
+    Ensure your DSC data file is in a compatible format (.txt).
-    Modify dsc.py to specify the file path of your DSC data file (e.g., input_file = 'path_to_your_data.pdid.txt').
+    Type path to data file directly into the terminal when prompted.

 Output